Wet market: China

 Since the 1990s, large cities across China have moved traditional outdoor wet markets to modern indoor facilities.
 As of 2018, wet markets remained the most prevalent food outlet in urban regions of China despite the rise of supermarket chains since the 1990s.
 During the 2010s, "smart markets" equipped with e-payment terminals emerged as traditional wet markets faced increasing competition from discount stores.
 Wet markets also began facing competition from online grocery stores, such as Alibaba's Hema stores.

 The trade of wildlife is not common in China, particularly in large cities, and most wet markets in China do not contain live or wild animals besides fish held in tanks.
 In the early 1980s, small-scale wildlife farming began under the Chinese economic reform.
 It began to expand nationwide with government support in the 1990s, but was largely concentrated in the southeastern provinces.
 In 2003, wet markets across China were banned from holding wildlife after the 2002–2004 SARS outbreak, which was directly tied to such practices.
-Some poorly-regulated Chinese wet markets provided outlets for the wildlife trade industry after the ban, although the illegal wildlife trade in China was predominantly in fur rather than in food or medicine.
+Some poorly regulated Chinese wet markets provided outlets for the wildlife trade industry after the ban, although the illegal wildlife trade in China was predominantly in fur rather than in food or medicine.
 The Huanan Seafood Wholesale Market in Wuhan was linked to the origin of COVID-19 due to its early cluster of cases, leading to further restrictions and enforcement in 2020.
 In April 2020, the Chinese government unveiled plans to further tighten restrictions on wildlife trade.

 Hong Kong

 Large centralised wet markets have existed in Hong Kong since at least 16 May 1842, when Central Market was opened.
 Wet markets are most frequented by older residents, those with lower incomes, and domestic helpers who serve approximately 10 percent of Hong Kong's residents.
 Most neighbourhoods contain at least one wet market.
 Wet markets have become destinations for tourists to "see the real Hong Kong".

 Prior to 2000, many of Hong Kong's wet markets were managed by the Urban Council (within Hong Kong Island and Kowloon) or the Regional Council (in the New Territories).
-Since 2000, wet markets in Hong Kong have been regulated by the Food and Environmental Hygiene Department (FEHD).
+Since 2000, wet markets in Hong Kong have been regulated by the Food and Environmental Hygiene Department.
 Under the Slaughterhouse Regulation, the slaughtering of live bovine animals, swine, goats, sheep or soliped for human consumption must take place in a licensed slaughterhouse, None of the wet markets in Hong Kong hold wild or exotic animals.

 In 2018, the FEHD operated 74 wet markets housing approximately 13,070 stalls.
 In addition, the Hong Kong Housing Authority operated 21 markets while private developers operated about 99 (in 2017).